kartgoel/HydraDocumentation/docs/label.rst

 label
 =================

-This file contains classes and IDs that are referenced later on in html files for formatting purposes.
+This file contains classes and IDs that are referenced later on in HTML files for formatting purposes.

 .navbar
 -----------